-Owners are required to maintain the original configuration and specification of their cars in accordance with its HTP papers, copies of which are held by the Association.
+Owners are required to maintain the original configuration and specification of their cars in accordance with its HTP papers to the extent that the HTP papers reflect its original configuration and specification.
+Copies of the HTP are held by the Association.
 Declared details of all cars entered must be accurate, especially with respect to permitted engine size, wheel size, and weight.